liao-frank/onesec/README.md

 Want to customize the animation?
 Just change the `transition` CSS with your own duration or timing.

-_Onesec_ was inspired by [list transitions in Vue](https://vuejs.org/v2/guide/transitions.html#List-Entering-Leaving-Transitions).
+_Onesec_ was inspired by ['List Move Transitions' in Vue](https://vuejs.org/v2/guide/transitions.html#List-Move-Transitions).
 UI often reflows in unpredictable ways, making it difficult to use vanilla CSS transitions.
 By tracking positions with JS, we can animate without knowledge of keyframes!

 ##### Usage
 The tool currently only works for class-based components.